 If you have hepatitis B infection, your hepatitis symptoms may get worse or become very serious if you stop taking tenofovir.
 Talk with your doctor before stopping this medication.
 Your doctor will monitor liver tests for several months after you stop tenofovir.
 Tell your doctor immediately if you develop symptoms of worsening liver problems.

-USES: Tenofovir is used with other medications to help control your HIV infection, thereby improving your quality of life.
+USES: Tenofovir is used with other HIV medications to help control HIV infection.
 It helps to decrease the amount of HIV in your body so your immune system can work better.
-It also lowers your risk of getting HIV disease complications (such as new infections, cancer).
+This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.
 Tenofovir belongs to a class of drugs known as nucleotide reverse transcriptase inhibitors (NRTIs).

 Tenofovir is also used to treat a certain type of liver infection called chronic hepatitis B infection.
 It helps to decrease the amount of hepatitis B virus in your body by interfering with virus growth.